JohannesPfeifer/DSGE_mod/README.md

 ## GarciaCicco_et_al_2010.mod

-Replicates the model studied in García-Cicco, Javier and Pancrazi, Roberto and Uribe, Martín (2010):
+Replicates the model studied in GarcÃ­a-Cicco, Javier and Pancrazi, Roberto and Uribe, MartÃ­n (2010):
 "Real Business Cycles in Emerging Countries", American Economic Review, 100(5), pp. 2510-2531.

 It provides a replication code for the main results of the original paper for the case of Argentina.